 The Regional Explosives Detection Dog Initiative (REDDI) is an EXD outreach effort aimed at advancing the knowledge and capabilities of our nation’s detection canine teams.
 DHS S&T hosted a REDDI event in Washington, DC at the Capital One Arena November 14-15, 2017.
 Permission to report this news video was granted by WJLA ABC 7 News.

-RBPS 9 - Response is the performance standard that addresses the development and exercising of an emergency plan to respond to security incidents with the assistance of local law enforcement and first responders.
+RBPS 9 - Response is the performance standard that addresses the development and exercising of an emergency plan to respond to security incidents.

 Recently, the Domestic Nuclear Detection Office (DNDO) helped plan and conduct an exercise of the United States’ capability to collect radioactive evidence in the immediate aftermath of a nuclear detonation.
 The exercise scenario included the detonation of an Improvised Nuclear Device in an urban setting.
 In a real event, the evidence collected helps identify the source of the device and those responsible for its use.

 As the President said today, we stand in solidarity with the Belgian people in condemning the terrorist attacks that occurred this morning in Brussels, we mourn the loss of those killed, and we will do what we can to help Belgian authorities bring to justice those responsible for the attacks.

 The Department of Homeland Security (DHS) today is excited to announce two new partnerships between the DHS Blue Campaign, the unified voice for the Department’s efforts to combat human trafficking, and the California Hotel & Lodging Association (CH&LA) and the San Joaquin Regional Rail Commission (SJRRC) Altamont Corridor Express (ACE).